-Once the cybercriminal has enough information, they can create a personal and convincing email that looks like it came from a colleague or other employee in the company.
+Once the cybercriminal has enough information, they can create a personal and convincing e-mail that looks like it came from a colleague or another employee in the company.

 Consequences of whale phishing

-The consequences of falling victim to a whale phishing attack are the same as any other type of phishing attack, but it can be on a larger scale, as directors and senior staff often have greater access to data and financial resources.
-Whale phishing can have huge consequences for businesses of all sizes, as cyber criminals can target both businessish data, personal data and money.
+The consequences of falling victim to a whale phishing attack are the same as any other type of phishing attack, but it can be on a larger scale.
+The scale gets bigger as directors and senior staff often have greater access to data and financial resources than the general employee.
+Whale phishing can have huge consequences for businesses of all sizes, as cyber criminals can target both business data, personal data and money.

 If a person falls for a whale phishing attack, it can result in a very large financial loss for the company.
-Furthermore, companies typically spend money investigating the attack and possibly compensating customers.
+Furthermore, companies typically spend money investigating the attack and potential compensation to customers.
 Austrian company FACC lost around €410 million in 2015 after a whale phishing attack.